check-spelling/linkerd-website/linkerd.io/content/2/faq/_index.md

 ## Does Linkerd require Kubernetes?

 Linkerd 2.x currently requires Kubernetes.
-Linkerd 1.x can be installed on any platform, and supports Kubernetes, DC/OS, Mesos, Consul, and ZooKeeper-based environments.
+Linkerd 1.x can be installed on any platform and supports Kubernetes, DC/OS, Mesos, Consul, and ZooKeeper-based environments.

 ## Where's the Linkerd roadmap?